eyeplum/swift-foundation-dev/README.md

     /bin/bash
 ```

-In my experience, at least 4GB of memory is needed for building Swift, but the default memory is 2GB for docker machines.
+In my experience, at least 4GB of memory is needed for building Swift, but the default memory is 2GB for docker containers.

 So make sure you tweak the configurations before jump into the container and build Swift, otherwise you may encounter an error similar to this: